Tips: 11 Things To Include On Your Information Sheet

 3. Taxi companies

 Another good idea is to provide your guests with contact numbers for the local taxi firms, or with nearby car park details.
-This way, they will be able to enjoy your reception without worrying how to get home or designating a driver.
+This way, they will be able to enjoy your reception without worrying about how to get home or designating a driver.

 This is the perfect place to jot down all the sleeping options.
 Try reserving some rooms in local hotels, bed and breakfasts or friends houses, so they don’t get booked out by strangers, and get your guests to mention your name.
 It’s a good idea to provide a variety of options here across all prices ranges.